yimethan/computer_vision_study/week9_10/README.md

 # Tensorflow

-+ end-to-end open source platform for machine learning
++ end-to-end open source library for ML and AI; particulary used for training and deep neural networks
-+ originally developed by researchers and engineers working on the Google Brain team within Google's Machine Intelligence Research organization to conduct machine learning and deep neural networks research
++ developed by Google Brain team for internal Google use in research and production
++ Python, C++, Go, Java, R, Javascript

+## Keras

++ open source library
-+ provides stable Python and C++ APIs, as well as non-guaranteed backward compatible API for other languages
++ provides Python interface for artificial NN
++ contains implementations of commonly used layers, activation functions, optimizers, objectives

+## vs Pytorch

++ Tensorflow is easier to apply to different languages or modules
++ Pytorch is developed by Facebook, Tensorflow is developed by Google

 # MNIST dataset